skip to main content

 The use of the mechanism is rare and suggests that extra gardaí will be deployed in response to protests taking place across the country.

-The move comes as the Government confirmed a significant and enhanced fuel support package is being finalised after a day of what they described as "constructive engagement" with stakeholders.
+The Government confirmed a significant and enhanced fuel support package was being finalised after a day of what they described as "constructive engagement" with stakeholders.

-A meeting between Government ministers and representatives of the haulage and farming sectors in the Department of Agriculture ended last night, with details of the new offer from ministers of further fuel reliefs still to be finalised.
+A meeting between Government ministers and representatives of the haulage and farming sectors in the Department of Agriculture ended last night.

 It is understood that frank views on the fuel crisis, the ongoing protests and assistance that is now needed were exchanged during the five-hour meeting.

-Further meetings are to take place today between the Irish Road Haulage Association (IRHA) and Minister for Transport Darragh O'Brien, and also between the Irish Farmers' Association (IFA), the Irish Creamery Milk Suppliers Association (ICMSA) and Minister for Agriculture Martin Heydon.
+Further meetings are taking place today between the Irish Road Haulage Association (IRHA) and Minister for Transport Darragh O'Brien, and also between the Irish Farmers' Association (IFA), the Irish Creamery Milk Suppliers Association (ICMSA) and Minister for Agriculture Martin Heydon.

-In a statement yesterday, the Government said a significant and enhanced support package is being finalised in detail to alleviate the burden on impacted sectors.
+In a statement yesterday, the Government said a significant and enhanced support package was being finalised in detail to alleviate the burden on impacted sectors.

 "Ministers stressed that constructive engagement with stakeholders will continue over the weekend and will reconvene again tomorrow to finalise the details of the response.